 13

-Debuting in 2021, "Odd Taxi" is a creative collaboration between OLM and P.I.C.S. studios, renowned for their acclaimed works like Pokémon and Pop Team Epic.
+First airing in 2021, "Odd Taxi" is the product of a dynamic partnership between OLM and P.I.C.S. studios, both celebrated for hit series such as Pokémon and Pop Team Epic.
+This anime stands out for its inventive storytelling and striking world-building.

 ActionComedyDrama